6 Popular Worship Chord Progressions

-Worship songs is essential and it’s actually a medium for us to create an atmosphere for interacting with God through Prayers.
+Worship songs are essential and it’s actually a medium for us to create an atmosphere for interacting with God through Prayers.
 The melody is what create the absolute sound and the lyrics is what finishes the job.
 You can play these chord progressions on Piano, Guitar, Ukulele, Keyboard and any other musical instruments.

 There are so many progressions but few are very essential.
 These chord progressions are commonly used in Nigeria and the World in whole.
 Check out the common chord progressions below.

 1. The 1-4-5 Progression.